-Advanced Plating Technologies, a Milwaukee, Wisconsin company, offers functional silver plating services to QQ-S-365 ASTM B700 and AMS 2410, AMS 2411 & AMS 2412.
-Our company has expertise in providing precision barrel, rack and vibratory silver plating services and is currently employed in numerous industries including the medical, telecommunications, aerospace and electronics industries.
+Advanced Plating Technologies, a Milwaukee, Wisconsin silver plating company, offers functional silver plating services to QQ-S-365, ASTM B700 and AMS 2410, AMS 2411 & AMS 2412.
+Our company has expertise in providing precision barrel, rack and vibratory silver plating services and is currently employed in numerous industries including the medical, electric vehicle (EV), aerospace and electronics industries.
 Heavy build silver plating services up to 0.025” per side have been successfully provided by APT within the petrochemical and bearing industries.

 APT offers a wide range of silver plating services including matte, semi-bright and bright silver deposits.
 Purities up to 99.9% pure are available with Type I, matte, 99.9% pure silver plating services available for wire bonding or defense applications.
 Our company has the ability to underplate with various nickel plating services including both bright electrolytic nickel, sulfamate electrolytic nickel and electroless nickel deposits as well as copper plating if required.

 Inhibiting of silver plating services with RoHS compliant post plate chromates and triazoles are available.
 In addition, nitrogen backfilled, and sealed packaging is available to eliminate the potential for tarnishing of uninhibited deposits.
 Nitrogen bagging can extend the shelf life of silver plated products indefinitely ensuring low contact resistance and solderability at time of assembly when the packaging is opened.